 This module builds on the learning and practice undertaken through the Level 4 Introduction to Event and Tourism module, and offers students an opportunity to develop their special interests and expertise and to engage proactively with the areas of the music industry, the arts, and community and cultural special events, in the UK and internationally.

 This module provides the opportunity for students in their final year to critically analyse key issues and concepts that inevitably will arise from the rapid development of a significant growth industry.
-It will build on the practice and theory modules in Levels 4 and 5, and is complementary to the Strategic Management and Industry Based Practice modules.
+It will build on the practice and theory modules in Levels 4 and 5, and is complementary to the Visitor Attraction and Industry Based Practice modules.

 Events and tourism management requires engagement with a range of activities, projects and strategies, and are an important component of the hospitality and leisure sectors.
 Event and tourism management require particular professional skills and knowledge reflected in the module, which offers practical content.

 This module provides an introduction to principles of research design and techniques for conducting research studies.
 It supports the development of research literacy (the ability to engage with, and critique, research outputs) and skills required to design and run small-scale research projects.
 It therefore forms part of the preparation of students for the Extended Project that they will complete in their final year.